ruthgn/Movie-Recommendation-System/movie-recommendation-system.md

-Note: Since we only have movie titles reprented by *item_id* and not the actual movie names, we will use the **Movie_ID_Titles.csv** file I've included in the project [repository](https://github.com/ruthgn/Movie-Recommendation-System) to grab the movie names and merge it with the DataFrame we've created.
+Note: Since movie titles are reprented by *item_id* and not the actual movie names, we will use the **Movie_ID_Titles.csv** file I've included in the project [repository](https://github.com/ruthgn/Movie-Recommendation-System) to grab and merge them with the DataFrame we've created.

 ```python